-11. Whistleblowing
+Whistleblowing

-11.1.
-We have a Whistleblowing Policy which can be found on the shared staff Teams area.
+We have a Whistleblowing Policy which can be found in our policy vault on Teams, on our school website www.lentriseschool.co.uk, on Smartlog and in hard copy on the wall outside the staffroom.
 Staff are required to familiarise themselves with this document during their induction period.

-11.2.
 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.